nonsapiens/redditbot/README.md

 ## About the author

 [**Stuart Steedman**](https://www.linkedin.com/in/stuart-steedman-b612a537/) is the head of development at [Yonder Media](http://www.yonder.co.za), a South African digital media agency operating out of Pretoria.
-He specialises in PHP and Laravel development, and is a speaker at tech and development related events.
+He specialises in PHP and Laravel development, and is a speaker at tech and development related conferences.